Sora Therapies LLC

 The bodyCushion™, on the other hand, is fully adjustable for different body types and sizes, and unlike a table, is made of a soft cushioning material.
 It supports the client on her bony landmarks, and provides cushioning for the belly so it is not "hanging".
 Basically, it lifts and supports the pregnant client, positioning her in more of a hands-and-knees position rather than flat on a table with her belly hanging through a hole.
 Furthermore, if a woman does find herself uncomfortable in the prone position for any reason, we can easily switch to the side-lying position, which most clients find to be much more comfortable with the bodyCushion™ than with regular pillows.

 Once the baby arrives, you may also want to consider using Infant Massage with your child.
 Touch is a very important part of bonding with your baby.
 Ask about receiving instruction in massaging your baby.
-Besides being a wonderful way to bond with your baby, Infant Massage can improve sleep, reduce symptoms of colic, reduce infant stress, alleviate gas, and improve digestion.Massage can be of benefit during labor as well.
+Besides being a wonderful way to bond with your baby, Infant Massage can improve sleep, reduce symptoms of colic, reduce infant stress, alleviate gas, and improve digestion.Massage can be of benefit during the actual delivery as well.
 Receiving relaxing massage during labor can help to ease anxieties and help things go more smoothly.
-Certain acupressure and reflexology points can be used to relieve pain, or even help to induce labor if that is desired.
+Certain acupressure and reflexology points can be used to relieve pain, or even help to encourage the onset of labor if that is desired.
 Feel free to call or email Kelsey to learn more about prenatal massage, labor massage, postpartum massage, and infant massage.